 – Walking to where I’m going whenever possible.

 – Standing up and moving around every so often throughout the day.

 Whatever you do, try as best as you can to get at least 20-30 min of exercise in everyday.
 Although I still struggle to take the time to do this, I have gotten better.
 And I know the more I work on it the even better I will feel!

 Get enough sleep

 Sleeping helps our bodies repair themselves, benefits our heart and weight, and of course we are all in a better mood when we sleep well.

-While experts recommend adults get 7-9 hours of sleep a night, it’s no secret that many of us struggle to do that.
+While experts recommend adults get 7-9 hours of sleep a night, it’s no secret that many of us get much less.

-I have found that having a great pillow can go a long into what kind of a night’s sleep I get.
+I have found that having a great pillow can go a long way into determining what kind of a night’s sleep I get.
 I bought my husband and myself My Pillows for our anniversary last year and we love them!
-They are tailored to each individual person, come with a 10 year warranty, and a 60 day money back guarantee.
+They are tailored to each individual person, come with a 10 year warranty and a 60 day money back guarantee.
 Don’t overestimate a comfortable pillow!